vandrass/Anagram/README.md

 # Anagram

 Program for string reversing.
- Chars revers only, non char symbols stay withowt changes.
+ Chars revers only, not char symbols stay withowt changes.